How to make the most delicious passion fruit and vanilla cream filling for giant raspberry macarons. An egg yolk recipe for macaron lovers.

 One of the lighter popular classics is a giant pink macaron garnished with pastry cream and surrounded with fresh raspberries.
 What’s more, it’s gluten-free.
 However, it’s not that easy to cut up into sample pieces!

 Pierre Hermé, dubbed by Vogue Magazine as the Picasso of Pastry, christened the most famous of giant raspberry macarons the Ispahan, named after a tender, fragrant Iranian rose.
 The giant pink macaron is filled with a rose and lychee cream and finished off with beautiful fresh raspberries.
+See more on the story of the Ispahan with raspberries and rose.

 So many pastry shops in Paris have drawn on his inspiration with their own take on it.
 Even our local pâtisserie had their version (above) with the bottom macaron shell upside down…